webDva/jekyll-now/_posts/2019-02-03-a-very-brief-introduction-to-the-construction-of-shaders.md

 ---
 layout: post
 title: A Very Brief Introduction to the Construction of Shaders
+summary: A crash course for learning shaders.
+image: /assets/images/removed_bloom_and_fog.gif
 ---

 This codex entry functions as documentation and as a reference manual for me when I create shaders.
 Note that there may be some discrepancies but it still suffices as a resource.